• Product Introduction

 Using Gitlab CI/CD

-With this section guide, you can use GitLab CI/CD for automated build and deploy project to EdgeOne Pages.
+By following the guidelines in this section, you can use GitLab CI/CD to automatically build and deploy your project to EdgeOne Makers.

 Configure GitLab CI/CD Variables